mendozadylan0/cis4400_finalproject/README.md

 **Context:**\
 The data sets used for this project are the *311 Service Requests from 2010 to Present* filtered by Street Light Complaints and the *Motor Vehicle Collisions - Crashes*.
 Both data sets were sourced from NYC OpenData.
 Records used in this project are dated between January 2019 and December 2021.

 The ETL was performed using Python, Socrata's OpenData API, and Google BigQuery's python connector packages and API.
 Data is hosted on Google BigQuery.
-Ad-hoc analysis and dashboarding were both performed using Tableau
+Ad-hoc analysis and dashboarding were both performed using Tableau.

 **Objective:**\
 Given the data sets that were selected for this project, try to answer the following questions: